wshatch/PyroToast/README.md

         }
      }
-For more documentation on asserts, [see Toast's library](http://jensroland.com/projects/toast)
+For more documentation on asserts, [see Toast's library](http://jensroland.com/projects/toast) Keep in mind that some of the functions have been renamed to remove underscores. \_pre and \_post for example have been renmaed pre and post.
 Running Tests
 =============
 There are two ways of running unit tests